AhmadsaaD111/TaskFlow_Pro/README.md

 # TaskFlow Pro

-TaskFlow Pro is a **production-style frontend architecture case study**.
+TaskFlow Pro is a **production-style frontend architecture case study** built with Vue 3 and TypeScript.

-I built it to demonstrate how I design and ship **maintainable, permission-aware client applications** with:
+The goal of this project is to demonstrate how I design and ship **maintainable, permission-aware single-page applications** with:

 - clear domain boundaries,
 - explicit authority layers,
 - predictable behavior under failure,
 - and frontend-enforced invariants that mirror real backend systems.

-Although the application runs entirely client-side using a mocked REST API persisted in `localStorage`, it is **intentionally structured as if it were backed by a real service**.
+The application runs entirely client-side using a **persistent mocked REST API** implemented as an Axios adapter.
-The focus of this project is **frontend system design**, not backend implementation.
+This allows the codebase to focus on **frontend system design and correctness** without requiring server setup.

 > ⚠️ Note
-> This project uses a mocked REST API for portability and ease of review.
+> The backend is intentionally mocked.
-> The goal is to showcase frontend architecture, state modeling, and correctness — not server infrastructure.
+> The purpose of this project is to showcase frontend architecture, state modeling, and permission enforcement — not server infrastructure.

+---

+## What This Project Demonstrates

+TaskFlow Pro shows how to build a realistic SPA that:

+- Handles authentication and session persistence
+- Enforces RBAC (role-based access control) at multiple layers
+- Scales using feature-based modules with clear boundaries
+- Remains predictable under API and runtime failures
+- Mirrors backend-like constraints without coupling UI to storage details

 ---